 7. Adjustments for related entity expenses.
 Tax-option (S) corporation must make an addition modification to "add back" interest, rental, or intangible expenses, or management fees paid, accrued, or incurred to a related entity.
 After the tax-option (S) corporation makes this addition modification, the tax-option (S) corporation completes Schedule RT to determine if it is eligible for a deduction for any of the amount added back.
-The tax-option (S) corporation then makes a subtraction modification in the amount for which it is eligible for a deduction.
+The tax-option (S) corporation in the amount for which it is eligible for a deduction.